 If you wish to modify how often Insight data is removed from your account, select Contacts > Advanced features > Insight data and then the collection you wish to modify by selecting the Properties icon.
 You are then be taken to the 'Edit Insight properties' area where you will see the name of the Insight data collection, whether the automatic data expiry feature has been disabled or enabled, and the settings for the Retention Policy.

 To turn the Retention Policy on, select Enabled.
 You then need to select the intervals at which your Insight data is be removed from your account.
 The time periods available are:

 - 2 months

 - 3 months

 - 4 years

-The start date for the removal process will be based on either the Insight data collection's createdAt date or ModifiedDate, depending on how you've set the Retention Policy.
-When you're satisfied with your selections, click Save.
+The start date for the removal process is be based on either the Insight data collection's createdAt date or ModifiedDate, depending on how you've set the Retention Policy.
+When you're satisfied with your selections, select Save.

-Should you wish to turn off the Retention Policy, simply click the Disabled radio button, then click Save.
+Should you wish to turn off the Retention Policy, simply select Disabled, then select Save.